Dental School Preparation - Experience

 - Internship Opportunities in Health & Medicine

-- Look for a summer program like the Summer Medical & Dental Education Program.
-Though not technically a volunteer experience, SMDEP are programs that focus on helping Freshmen and Sophomores who are interested in applying to medical or dental school.
-SMDEP are six week intensive summer programs that provide participants the opportunity to learn more about these two careers, attend learning-skills seminars, have limited clinical exposure experiences and gain a better understanding of each field.
+- Look for a summer program like the Summer Health Professions Education Program.
+Though not technically a volunteer experience, SHPEP are programs that focus on helping Freshmen and Sophomores who are interested in applying to medical or dental school.
+SHPEP are six-week intensive summer programs that provide participants the opportunity to learn more about these two careers, attend learning-skills seminars, have limited clinical exposure experiences, and gain a better understanding of each field.

 - Health & Medicine Job Opportunities